 1753-1826.
 He was born on 13 September 1753 in Portugal, the son of a port merchant, William Warre of Oporto and Bradford, and of his wife Elizabeth Whitehead of Ashton-under-Lyme.

-Warre entered the service as a protégé of Commodore George Johnstone, being present at the Battle of Porto Praya on 16 April 1781 and receiving his commission as a lieutenant with seniority from 23 July.
+Warre entered the service as a prot g of Commodore George Johnstone, being present at the Battle of Porto Praya on 16 April 1781 and receiving his commission as a lieutenant with seniority from 23 July.

 He later served as the first lieutenant of the Trusty 50, Captain William Wolseley, flying the broad pennant of Commodore Phillips Cosby in the Mediterranean from 1786, on which station he was promoted commander of the Kingfisher 18 on 1 December 1787.
-In May 1788 he was sent home with Commodore Cosby’s despatches reporting that a Spanish fleet of twenty sail of the line had come into the Straits of Gibraltar.
-After returning to the Mediterranean the Kingfisher eventually came back to Portsmouth in July 1789 where she was briefly quarantined.
+In May 1788 he was sent home with Commodore Cosby’s dispatches reporting that a Spanish fleet of twenty sail of the line had come into the Straits of Gibraltar.
+After returning to the Mediterranean and dispatching a report on the state of the French fleet at Toulon to the Admiralty, Warre took the Kingfisher back to Portsmouth in July 1789 where she was briefly quarantined.

 During the Spanish Armament of 1790 Warre commanded the Swan 14 in the Channel before being posted captain on 22 November.
 He then saw service with the Portuguese Navy, returning to England aboard the flagship of Vice-Admiral Jose Sanches de Britto whose squadron was attached to the Channel fleet in the summer of 1793.